smockle-archive/spam/README.md

 Makefile properly.
 We added #ifndef TEST in several places to prevent duplicate main functions.
 We added references to cpp files to the Makefile to prevent missing symbol errors.

+* The version of g++ on Travis CI was 4.6, which caused errors (we were using 4.8).
+We had to figure out how to install g++ 4.8 in the Travis CI environment.